Pressure Reference Factor Solution

 How to calculate Pressure Reference Factor?

-The Pressure Reference Factor is obtained from linear theory and takes into account pressure due to wave motion is calculated using Pressure Factor = cosh(2*pi*(Distance above the Bottom)/Wavelength)/(cosh(2*pi*Water Depth/Wavelength)).
+The Pressure Reference Factor Formula is defined as a critical parameter used to measure and analyze subsurface pressure.
+It serves as a reference point against which other pressures in the water column are compared is calculated using Pressure Factor = cosh(2*pi*(Distance above the Bottom)/Wavelength)/(cosh(2*pi*Water Depth/Wavelength)).
 To calculate Pressure Reference Factor, you need Distance above the Bottom (DZ+d), Wavelength (λ) & Water Depth (d).
 With our tool, you need to enter the respective value for Distance above the Bottom, Wavelength & Water Depth and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Pressure Factor?